Charlotte, Rochester, New York: Lake trade

 After the end of the war, trade began to rapidly increase.
 Some early settlers believed that Charlotte would become the major city along the Genesee River, until the use of the water falls to provide power to the mills and the arrival of the Erie Canal in 1823 later resulted in the dominance of the settlements at the City of Rochester.

 In order to improve navigation, a stone light house was constructed in 1821 on the west bank, replaced later in 1880 by an Octagonal light on the west pier.

-On August 25, 1852 ground was broken on the Rochester and Lake Ontario Railroad (later part of the New York Central Railroad) which made its first run on May 12, 1853 in about thirty minutes.
+On August 25, 1852, ground was broken on the Rochester and Lake Ontario Railroad (later part of the New York Central Railroad) which made its first run on May 12, 1853, in about thirty minutes.
 The railroad provided a convenient route for Canadian passages to reach New York City.

 However, lake trade from Charlotte began to decline from increased competition from the Erie Canal and the railroad lines in Rochester.

 Resort era

 After the Civil War, Charlotte rebounded as a summer resort with the arrival of several excursion steamers and with organization of the Genesee Yacht Club in 1874.
 The Ontario Car Ferry Company began operating a ferry service for passengers and cargo from the port in November 1907 with the launch of the "Ontario I" later joined by the "Ontario II" as well as the "Toronto" and the "Kingston".
 These large ferries prompted a need to deepen the channel and make harbour improvements.

 In 1884, the Ontario Beach Improvement Company was formed to establish lake front resort area and by 1889 electric trolleys were connecting vacationers to the City of Rochester.

 Charlotte was annexed by the city of Rochester in 1916 in an effort by the city to gain control over the port and increase its population, thereby raising its political importance and funding.
 The port's activity again declined during the Great Depression.
 Ferry traffic eventual came to an end around 1949.

-Another attempt to establish ferry traffic between Rochester and Toronto was made with the launch of a fast ferry the Spirit of Ontario I which ran from 2004–2005.
+Another attempt to establish ferry traffic between Rochester and Toronto was made with the launch of a fast ferry the Spirit of Ontario I which ran from 2004 to 2005.
 The fast ferry again spurred a round of investment in Charlotte and the port.